Enchanting Japanese Folktales & Fairy Tales Everyone Should Read

 From the cutest to the most appalling creatures you can find many monsters and ghosts that will help you understand Japanese culture better.
 Besides the descriptions and historic background of each being, the illustration is fascinating as well.

-This superb collection would definitely make a great gift for anime and Japanese culture lovers.
+This superb collection would definitely make a great gift for anime and Japanese culture lovers and those who enjoy myths and bestiary books.

 The Book of Yokai by Michael Dylan Foster contains exciting and famous Japanese folklore everyone will love.